bounIoT/ClassroomAir/README.md

   * **Reading air quality value from cloud**

   receivedCallback function in classroom_air.ino reads air quality value from fdb topic in mqtt server.
-If read value is 2 in payload, it makes a "beep beep" sound with buzzer (BUZZERPIN) and lights red bulb(REDPIN).
-Else if it the value is 1, it lights yellow bulb(YELLOWPIN).
+If read value is 2 in payload, it makes a "beep beep" sound with buzzer (BUZZERPIN) and lights red bulb (REDPIN).
+Else if the value is 1, it lights yellow bulb (YELLOWPIN).

 ## API Documentation